-Channels Analytics is a way to monitor your team's progress along each of your company's channels.
-In this getting started article, we'll give a basic overview of some of the data and report features available.
+Channels analytics is a way to monitor your team's progress along each of your company's channels.
+In this article, we'll give a basic overview of some of the data and report features available.

 In this article: